 - The Greenway

-Public toilets within our parks will remain open during this period between the hours of 10am to 3pm.
+Public toilets within our parks are open between the hours of 10am to 3pm.